WOOF, are you planning to include Yorkies in a wedding?

 Yep, your Yorkie needs a date for the wedding!
 Ideally, the date is a responsible adult whom your Yorkie is familiar with AND likes (if not, loves :)).
 If no suitable adults are available, please do NOT give the responsibility to any young child, regardless of how responsible the child is or how adorable the pictures will turn out.
 To ensure safety and comfort for your Yorkie, the qualifying age of your Yorkie’s date should be at least 14-years-old.

-At my Auntie’s wedding, I was fortunate to have my second human (a.k.a.
-My dog dad) look after me the whole time while my first human was busy with her Maid of Honor duties.
+At my Auntie’s wedding, I was fortunate to have my human #2 look after me the whole time while my first human was busy with her Maid of Honor duties.

 #4 PREPARE your Yorkie’s date